A better way to convert text to a smart object in Photoshop

 Written by Steve Patterson.

-Converting type to a smart object in Photoshop has lots of great benefits.
-One of them, which we'll look at here, is that we can apply filters to our text and still go back and edit the text even with the filters applied.
+Converting type to a Smart Object in Photoshop has lots of great benefits.
+One of them is that we can apply filters to our text and still keep the text editable even with the filters applied.

 Which version of Photoshop do I need?